Nonuniqueness and existence of continuous, globally dissipative Euler flows: Introduction

 \subsection{Main results and new ideas}

 The main achievement of this work is to develop an entirely different strategy for constructing solutions satisfying the local energy inequality that completely avoids the difficulties faced in generalizing the approach of Theorem~\ref{thm:DeLSzeThm}.
 The strategy we develop in this work provides a significantly more explicit picture of how local energy dissipation may be achieved in the construction of solutions compared to the proof of Theorem~\ref{thm:DeLSzeThm}.
+This construction has properties that are interesting from a physical point of view.
+In particular, the arrow of time plays a fundamental role in the scheme, and the construction itself turns out to closely mirror a picture of turbulence theorized by Kraichnan, called the Lagrangian Direct Interaction Approximation \cite{kraichnan1965lagrangian}, which postulates that turbulent energy cascades are governed by {\it trilinear} interactions of waves that are carried by the mean velocity field.

-With this new strategy, we have obtained the following results: \begin{thm} For any $\a \in [0,1/15)$, there exists an infinite family of weak solutions $(v_\b, p_\b)_{\b \in 2^\N}$ to \eqref{eq:theEulerEqn} of class $C_{t,x}^\a$ on $[0,\infty) \times \T^3$ that satisfy the local energy inequality~\ref{eq:locEnInq} and share the same initial data while having uniformly bounded, compact support.
-Such a family may be chosen to have a common dissipation measure $\mu = -[ \pr_t (|v_\b|^2/2) + \nb_j((|v_\b|^2/2 + p_\b) v_\b^j)]$ independent of $\b$ while being homeomorphic to a Cantor set as a subspace of $C_{t,x}^\a$, and having positive Hausdorff dimension as a subspace of $C_t L_x^2$. \end{thm} This theorem gives in particular the first examples of continuous Euler flows that satisfy the local energy inequality with nonzero dissipation, and the first partial result towards Conjecture~\ref{conj:inviscConj}.
+With this new strategy, we obtain the following results: \begin{thm} For any $\a \in [0,1/15)$, there exists an infinite family of weak solutions $(v_\b, p_\b)$ to \eqref{eq:theEulerEqn} of class $v_\beta \in C_{t,x}^\a ( [0,\infty) \times \T^3)$ that satisfy the local energy inequality~\ref{eq:locEnInq} and share the same initial data while having uniformly bounded, compact support.
+Such a family may be chosen to have a common dissipation measure $\mu = -[ \pr_t (|v_\b|^2/2) + \nb_j((|v_\b|^2/2 + p_\b) v_\b^j)]$ independent of $\b$ while being homeomorphic to a Cantor set as a subspace of $C_{t,x}^\a$, and also having positive Hausdorff dimension as a subspace of $C_t L_x^2$. \end{thm} This theorem gives in particular the first examples of continuous Euler flows that satisfy the local energy inequality with nonzero dissipation, and the first partial result towards Conjecture~\ref{conj:inviscConj}.